The Web address of this article is

 The study implies that "substance abuse" is

-a "psychiatric condition," rather than a reflexive self-medicating
+a "psychiatric condition," rather than an unconscious self-medication

 strategy to mute intolerable